dCache/www-dcache-org/content/support.md

 ### Subscribing to the user forum

-To subscribe, send an email with the subject `subscribe user-forum` to xx
+To subscribe, send an email with the subject `subscribe user-forum` to `user-forum-subscribe (at) dcache.org`

 ### Unsubscribing from the user forum

-To unsubscribe, send an email with the subject `signoff user-forum` to xx
+To unsubscribe, send an email with the subject `signoff user-forum` to `user-forum-unsubscribe (at) dcache.org`